-While Merck has produced documents in a few of the cases being handled by the undersigned firm, primarily in the Gramza case and a state court case, undersigned counsel does not believe Merck has produced documents in any of the cases being handled by the other firms.
+While Merck has produced documents in some of the Subject Actions, Merck has not produced documents in the Humphries case or to the undersigned's knowledge, in the majority of the 34 cases currently filed throughout the country.
 To date, no depositions of Merck company witnesses have taken place and expert discovery has not yet begun.
-The only depositions that have occurred to date are the depositions of two plaintiffs (Gramza and Walker) and their respective mothers.